-1 occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period 2 pursuant to Cal.
+CLASS.
+These damages include, but are not limited to, costs expended calculating the correct 1 wages for all missed meal and rest breaks and the amount of employment taxes which were not 2 properly paid to state and federal tax authorities.
+These damages are difficult to estimate.
+3 Therefore, PLAINTIFF and the other members of the CALIFORNIA CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation 5 occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period 7 pursuant to Cal.
 Lab.
-Code § 226, in an amount according to proof at the time of trial (but in no 3 event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member 4 of the CALIFORNIA CLASS herein).
-5 SEVENTH CAUSE OF ACTION 6 Failure To Pay Wages When Due 7 (Cal.
+Code § 226, in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member 8 of the CALIFORNIA CLASS herein).
+EIGHTH CAUSE OF ACTION 10 Failure To Reimburse Employees for Required Expenses 11 (Cal.
 Lab.
-Code § 203) 8 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against Defendant) 9 125.
-PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 10 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 11 Complaint.
-12 126.
-Cal.
+Code §§ 2802) 12 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants) 13 133.
+PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 14 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 15 Complaint.
+16 Cal.
 Lab.
-Code § 200 provides that: 13 As used in this article: 14 (d) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, 15 task, piece, Commission basis, or other method of calculation. (e) "Labor" includes labor, work, or service whether rendered or performed under 16 contract, subcontract, partnership, station plan, or other agreement if the to be paid for is performed personally by the person demanding payment.
-17 127.
-Cal.
+Code § 2802 provides, in relevant part, that: 17 An employer shall indemnify his or her employee for all necessary expenditures or 18 losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though 19 unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful.
+20 From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
 Lab.
-Code § 201 provides, in relevant part, that "If an employer discharges 18 an employee, the wages earned and unpaid at the time of discharge are due and payable 19 immediately."
-20 128.
-Cal.
-Lab.
-Code § 202 provides, in relevant part, that: 21 If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not later than 72 hours 22 thereafter, unless the employee has given 72 hours previous notice of his or her intentic to quit, in which case the employee is entitled to his or her wages at the time of quitting Notwithstanding any other provision of law, an employee who quits without providing 72-hour notice shall be entitled to receive payment by mail if he or she so requests are designates a mailing address.
-The date of the mailing shall constitute the date of payment 23 24 25 for purposes of the requirement to provide payment within 72 hours of the notice of quitting.
-26 129.
-There was no definite term in PLAINTIFF's or any CALIFORNIA CLASS 27 Members' employment contract.
-28 phones, vehicles, and maintenance of their work uniforms, all on behalf of and for the benefit of DEFENDANT.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANT to use their personal cell phones, vehicles, and maintain their work uniforms to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones, vehicles, and maintenance of their work uniforms, within the course and scope of their employment for DEFENDANT.
+21 22 23

+Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
+DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the use of their personal cell phones and vehicles, all on behalf of and for the benefit of DEFENDANT.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANT to use their personal cell phones and vehicles to execute their essential job duties on behalf of

+DEFENDANT.
+DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cellphones and vehicles for DEFENDANT within the course and scope of their employment for DEFENDANT.
 These expenses were necessary to complete their principal job duties.
 DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver of this expectation.
 Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, DEFENDANT failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for these expenses as an employer is required to do under the laws and regulations of California.

-136. PLAINTIFF therefore demands reimbursement for expenditures or losses incurred by her and the CALIFORNIA CLASS members in the discharge of their job duties for DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory rate and costs under Cal.
+136. PLAINTIFF therefore demands reimbursement for expenditures or losses incurred by him and the CALIFORNIA CLASS members in the discharge of their job duties for DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory rate and costs under Cal.
 Lab.
 Code § 2802.